gaelfortin/viability.analysis/README.md

 - wiki of plate templates (rows excluded, condition order...)

-- function to output viability graph change SD for SEM add SEM for each dot add choice of drug for X axis title
+- function to output viability graph

 - function to output IC50s